BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 In this section, we initially compare the performance of the proposed NSGA-III-KDR with NSGA-III and MOEA/D applied in computing allocation, as well as the NSGA-II-SDR that inspired us.
 Subsequently, we test the performance of four algorithms in optimizing the proposed computing allocation MOOP.
 Finally, we simulate the performance of the proposed pseudonym scheme.
 The configurations of critical parameters are detailed in Table \ref{para}.
+The code will be available at https://github.com/QuinYim/BECS.